Amazon Wants To Put a Camera and Microphone in Your Bedroom

 So who wants to sell a "Blocker Bucket" that can be dropped on these things to prevent everything but 2??

-I might get one of these (Score:4, Funny)
+I might get one of these (Score:5, Funny)

 Some hacker has the misfortune of seeing me butt ass, it would persuade them into a more legitimate profession PDQ